-I was learned to first save money before you can spend it.
-This is not the current way of practise in economy.
 A lot of money is spent with the intention of paying somewhere in the future.
 This means a lot of current activity is going on with future generations being offered the bill.
 The bill in money, but also the bill of an out-of-balance nature.
 And money is ‘created’ by banks in the process of offering loans.
 ‘Redemption of monetary debts forces us towards economic growth’, the Dutch professor in economics and sustainability Herman Wijffels states.

 Economy is characterized by individual and collective greed.
 It requires speed to be interesting to an individual within his lifetime.
 What happens?
 Long-term effects are often ignored.
 And what about collective interests, what about interests of generations to come (not to speak of organisms)?